Adedayo Odeleye

-Adedayo Odeleye (born October 17, 1997) is a Nigerian-British American football defensive end for the Dallas Cowboys of the National Football League (NFL).
+Adedayo Odeleye (born October 17, 1997) is a Nigerian-British American football defensive tackle for the Dallas Cowboys of the National Football League (NFL).
 He has previously played for the Berlin Thunder of the European League of Football (ELF).

 Early life

 Odeleye was born in Lagos, Nigeria and his family moved to the United Kingdom when he was nine.

 College career

 He played his first football games for Loughborough University in 2017.
 He was also active in rugby.

 Professional career

 In March 2021, he was accepted into the NFL International Player Pathway Program (IPPP), but ultimately was not signed for the NFL.